-If you wish to make an informal complaint, you should outline your concerns in writing in a letter or email, providing all relevant evidence to back up any claims you are making, and send this to the Head of Department, with a copy to the Student Support and Wellbeing Team (seed.wellbeing@manchester.ac.uk).
+If you wish to make an informal complaint, you should outline your concerns in writing in a letter or email, providing all relevant evidence to back up any claims you are making, and send this to the Head the Student Support of Department, with а сору to and Wellbeing Team (seed.wellbeing@manchester.ac.uk).
 Your complaint will then be investigated and a written response will be sent to you.